 Emily Sapa is a professional flutist, music teacher, and Alexander Technique teacher (M.AmSAT), active in the San Francisco Bay Area and North Dakota.
 She received degrees in flute performance from the University of Minnesota, studying with Immanuel Davis, and Drake University and performs in a variety of solo, chamber, and orchestra settings around the country.

 Emily thoroughly enjoys sharing music with students of all ages and abilities.
-She teaches flute at Oakland School for the Arts and Berkeley High School in addition to a thriving private studio.
+She teaches flute at Oakland School for the Arts and Berkeley High School, participates in the Music in the Schools program with the Berkeley Symphony, and coordinates a thriving private studio.
 Over the course of nearly 20 years of teaching, Emily has been a faculty member of colleges, including Gustavus Adolphus College and Minnesota State University, Mankato; community music schools, including St. Joseph's School of Music, St. Paul, MN; and summer music camps, including International Music Camp at the International Peace Garden.
 Emily coaches chamber ensembles and has directed the flute choirs at Gustavus and St. Joe's.